AidanSpeakss/AidanSpeakss/README.md

 ### Hi there 👋

-I'm Aidan Raney, a cyber security student, an experienced frontend developer with proffesional experience, and a novice software developer with academic experience.
+I'm Aidan Raney, a cyber security student, an experienced frontend web developer with proffesional experience, and a novice software developer with academic experience.

 ### Projects:
 - [jsengimamachine](https://github.com/AidanSpeakss/jsenigmamachine) - A javascript based Enigma Machine [WIP]